 - The White Point Nature Preserve and Education Center is located across the street

 - There are restroom and shower facilities in the area

 - Protect yourself from the sun by wearing sunglasses, hats, caps, and sunblock

 - It is a good idea to carry water and snacks in the car and while hiking

 - Follow the rules on the preserves and reserves.
 Help us to keep a clean environment

-- A lot of the Palos Verdes hikes and trails presented in here involve cliffs.
+- A lot of the Palos Verdes hikes and trails presented here involve cliffs.
 Be vigilant at all times and be careful if you notice unstable areas

 - The wind can be strong and deceptive on the peninsula.
 Be careful when walking along cliffs when strong wind gusts are present

 - Rattlesnakes may be present on trails.
 Exercise caution

 Have you experienced any of these Palos Verdes hikes?
 If not, which place would you like to visit?